T-x-T/dukatia/website/content/docs/dev/rest_api/budgets.md

 ### modify budget

-This endpoint is used to modify existing budgets.
+This endpoint is used to modify an existing budget.
 You need to specify the id of the budget you want to modify in the request path.

 Request: